 WARNING

-If the Tire Pressure Monitoring System has been calibrated with a tire pressure that is too high or low, the Tire Pressure Monitoring System may give false warnings or fail to give a warning when the tire pressure is dangerously low.
+If the Tire Pressure Monitoring System has been calibrated with tire pressure that is too high or too low, the system may give false warnings or may fail to warn the driver when tire pressure is dangerously low.

 This can cause accidents and serious or fatal injuries.